 PREVENTION AND REHABILITATION OF GIRLS WHO ARE VICTIMS OF TRAFFICKING: UJJAWALA SCHEME, MINISTRY OF WOMEN AND CHILD DEVELOPMENT, GOVERNMENT OF INDIA

 Human Trafficking has become a burning issue in Assam, especially in the remote villages.
-According to the National Crime Records Bureau, 154 cases of human trafficking were registered in Assam in 2012 as compared to 103 cases in 2010.
+According to the National Crime Records Bureau (2015), 1,494 cases of human trafficking was registered in Assam as compared to the data in 2012 and 2010 when the record was 154 and 103 respectively.
 The recent years have seen a steep rise in trafficking of young women and girls from different parts of Assam.

 Young girls are lured by the traffickers every year with the help of relatives or known persons in the pretext of jobs.
 These girls end up falling into the nexus of the traffickers who force them into prostitution, or to work as unpaid domestic help or at dance bars and clubs.
 Baksa and Udalguri are the two remote districts of Assam, where hundreds of trafficking cases have been identified and vulnerable girls are the target.

 ACRD has been trying to combat trafficking, and has implemented the Ujjawala Project in these districts under Ministry of Women & Child Development to prevent and rehabilitate girls who are victims of trafficking.
 We have engaged in generating awareness among the community, by organising meetings and advocacy programmes with the help of the local community and civil society organisations.

 These programmes and meetings have served as a platform for us to reach out to trafficked girls.
 Most girls are trafficked after being promised jobs in cities like Mumbai, Kolkata, Delhi, etc. These girls are mostly rescued from railway stations and other public places.